Barras, Alpes-de-Haute-Provence: History

 In Ancient times, the Bodiontici populated the Bléone valley and its tributaries as well as the Gauls who lived in the current commune of Barras.
 The Bodiontici were defeated by Augustus at the same time as the other peoples present on the Tropaeum Alpium (before 14 BC.).
 Barras was attached to the province of Alpes-Maritimes at the time of its creation.
 An ancient settlement has been found at Saint-Pierre and Chapelier south of the village.
 The priory of Ganagobie Abbey existed in the 11th century.

 In 1070 a person named Féraud donated the fiefdom of Beaucouse (now in the commune of Thoard) to the Abbey of Saint-Victor of Marseille.
 Most of the territory of Barras was part of this fief so Barras had the Abbey Saint-Victor as lord.
 At that time there was a large estate (villa) in Saint Domnin where the abbey installed a priory which passed to the Bishop of Gap in the 14th century.

 The medieval community in Barras was characterized by scattered settlements.
 It had 37 fires in 1315.
-It was heavily depopulated by the crises of the 14th century (the Black Death and the Hundred Years War) and the population was completely eliminated in 1471.
+It was heavily depopulated by the crises of the 14th century (the Black Death and the Hundred Years War) and the population was eliminated in 1471.
 The smaller fief of Barras belonged to the counts of Provence until 1297 when Charles II of Naples gave it to a noble family which took the name of the fief (the Barras family).
-This family lasted until the 19th century and provided many officers such as Jean-Antoine Barras de la Penne (1650-1730) and Jacques Melchior Barras de Saint-Laurent (1719 to 1793).
+This family lasted until the 19th century and provided many officers such as Jean-Antoine Barras de la Penne (1650–1730) and Jacques Melchior Barras de Saint-Laurent (1719 to 1793).

 The community of Tournefort was larger than that of Barras in the Middle Ages: it had 48 fires in 1315 but it was also heavily depopulated by the crises of the 14th century and declared uninhabited in 1400 then annexed by Barras in the 15th century.
 At the same time soldiers seized the castle of Tournefort and threatened the region through their raids and looting.
 After the successful siege of the castle of Briançonnet (during the same uprising), the army from Sisteron laid siege to Tournefort castle in 1393 and expelled the brigands.